-I am a 75-year old amateur mountaineer.
+I am a 76-year old amateur mountaineer.
 I am married to Sharon Burke, and we reside in Costa Mesa, California.

 In addition to practicing law for clients, I was heavily involved throughout my career in lecturing, writing and law reform.
 I was honored to receive 5 Lifetime Achievement Awards by different organizations for those activities.
 Here is a link to remarks made by Roland Brandel when I was given the Lifetime Achievement Award by the Business Law Section of the California State Bar Association.

 I promised my family I would retire from the practice of law when I reached the age of 60.
 I kept that promise in 2003, although I handled legal work sporadically from 2003 to 2012.
-Now, I am finally retired for good… I think.
+Now, I am finally retired for good.

 When I first retired in 2003, I decided it was important to take up some kind of safe and sedentary hobby, like golf or tennis.
 After much thought and research, I settled on high altitude mountaineering.
 I took a high altitude climbing course in the Cascades and then returned to climb Mt.
 Rainier.
 After Mt.
 Rainier was Mt.
 McKinley in Alaska, the highest mountain in the North American Continent.
 I have now climbed the highest mountain on every continent.

 In May of 2014, the government of Nepal opened 104 new peaks in the fabled Himalayan mountain range.
 One of those peaks was named after me.
 Burke Khang (“Khang” means mountain) is 6,942 meters (22,775 feet) high and is located between Mt.
 Everest and Cho Oyu, two of the most famous mountains in the world.
 Like Mt.
 Everest, Burke Khang is a border peak since half of it is located in Nepal and the other half is located in China.
 In October of 2015, I organized a private expedition of 7 friends to climb Burke-Khang.
 We trekked 50-miles from Lukla to the base of Burke-Khang, where began the arduous climb of this mountain.
 Two of us reached an altitude of 22,500 feet, just a few hundred feel below the summit ridge, where we awaited the fixing of lines to the summit.
 The Sherpa line-fixing team was unable to fix the lines because of extremely dangerous conditions along the ridgeline.
 These conditions included multiple cornices, sheer vertical blue ice, a giant black-hole crevasse, avalanche prone colouirs and a concave ice-wall blocking the approach to the summit.
 We concluded that loss of life was a virtual certainty if we continued, so we called off the summit attempt.
-I made 2 more attempts to climb Burke-Khang, once in the Fall of 2016 and again in the Spring of 2017.
-Both expeditions were unsuccessful because of heavy snow, dangerous conditions and extremely bad weather.
-I plan to return for a 4th attempt, probably in the Fall of 2017.
-Burke-Khang has shown itself to be far more challenging, technical and dangerous than Mt.
+I made 3 more attempts to climb Burke-Khang, once in the Fall of 2016, again in the Spring of 2017 and finally in the Fall of 2017.
+My good friend Noel Hannah and my dear Sherpa friends Naga Sherpa, Pemba Sherpa and Samden Bhote reached the summit of Burke Khang on October 5, 2017.
+Burke-Khang is far more challenging, technical and dangerous than Mt.
 Everest.

 We have 4 wonderful children, a wonderful daughter in law and sons in law and 14 even more wonderful grandchildren.